GAMS-dev/gamspy/docs/user/faq.rst

 Google Colab is a service that allows you to write and execute Python in your browser.
 It is developed mainly for ML/AI researchers and data scientists.
 Hence, it comes with many pre-installed packages such as TensorFlow, PyTorch etc..
-One of these packages is tensorflow-probability package that was depending on typing-extensions below version 4.6.0.
+One of these packages is tensorflow-probability==0.22.0 which depends on typing-extensions below version 4.6.0.
 Since GAMSPy depends on pydantic which requires typing-extensions above 4.6.0, pip does not know how to resolve the issue.
 This issue is already resolved by tensorflow-probability in version 0.22.1